hdnh2006/YOLOv8API/README.md

 - Different source: images, videos, webcam, RTSP cameras.
 - All the weights are supported: TensorRT, Onnx, DNN, openvino.

+The API can be called in an interactive way, and also as a single API called from terminal.

 ## Requirements

 Python 3.8 or later with all [requirements.txt](requirements.txt) dependencies installed, including `torch>=1.7`.
 To install run: